 The customer experience

-Customers experience a variety of touchpoints from the intial stages of researching event, to purchasing a ticket, attending the event, all the way through to the post-event phase.
-As it gets closer to the event the amount of interaction with multiple mediums increases.
-Event days are when customers are likely to access websites, emails and networking apps to keep updated with the event.
+Customers experience a variety of touchpoints from the initial stages of researching the event, purchasing a ticket, attending the event and the post-event phase.
+When it gets closer to the event, the amount of interaction with multiple mediums increases.
+During the event days, are when customers are likely to access websites, emails and networking apps to keep updated with the event.

 An accumulation of insights from stakeholders, user interviews with delegates, surveys, statistics from Google Analytics and Salesforce helped me identify and learn about the type of users and their behaviours.

-Meeting the delegates in person provided the opportunity learn more about:
+Meeting the delegates in person provided the opportunity to learn more about:

-Information from the various sources shaped the user personas.
+Information from various sources shaped the user personas.

 Decision Makers